theninthsky/client-side-rendering/README.md

 Using prerendering produces the **exact same** SEO results as using SSR in all search engines.

 _Note that if you only care about Google indexing and you don't need social share previews - there's no reason to prerender your website.
-Nevertheless, you should *never* serve a prerendered version to Googlebot, since the styleless prerendered version will not pass Google's quality checks._
+Nevertheless, you should **never** serve a prerendered page to Googlebot, since the styleless prerendered version of the page will not pass Google's quality checks._

 ### Social Media Share Previews